William Anders: General Dynamics board

+Retirement and death

-In retirement, Anders bought a house on the waterfront in the San Juan Islands.
-He disliked the winter there so he bought a second dwelling in Point Loma, California.
-He established the William A. Anders Foundation, a philanthropic organization for educational and environmental issues.
-He also founded the Heritage Flight Museum in 1996 in Bellingham, Washington, which moved to Skagit Regional Airport in Burlington, Washington, in 2014.
-The museum was run by his family, with Anders as president, his wife Valerie as secretary, son Greg as vice president, executive director and webmaster, and son Alan as vice president and director of maintenance.
-Anders was the president and, until 2008, participated in its air shows.
-From his Air Force career onward, he logged over 8,000 hours of flight time.
+After retirement, Anders and his wife purchased a house in Anacortes, Washington, overlooking Puget Sound and Burrows Island.
+After realizing he disliked the winters in northwest Washington, he purchased a second home in Point Loma, California.

+Anders established the William A. Anders Foundation, a philanthropic organization for the benefit of educational and environmental issues.

+In 1996, he founded the Heritage Flight Museum in Bellingham, Washington; it moved to Skagit Regional Airport in Burlington, Washington.
+It was initially run by his family, with Anders as president until 2008, his wife Valerie as secretary, son Greg as vice president, executive director and webmaster, and son Alan as vice president and director of maintenance.

+Anders died on 7 June 2024, at the age of 90, while flying the vintage T-34 registered to him.
+The aircraft crashed into the waters of north Puget Sound between Jones Island and Orcas Island.
+Witnesses reported the plane in a nosedive into a small channel between the islands, catching fire, then sinking.
+After a search by the U.S. Coast Guard and the San Juan County Sheriff's Department, Greg Anders confirmed the death of his father and the recovery of his body.
+Beginning with his Air Force career, Anders had logged over 8,000 flight hours.